How to Get Your Child to Love Reading (Over Screens)

 8. Switch out books

-As you would toys, clothing, or recipes…switch books out (another great reason to utilize the library for a rotation of new things to read).
+As you would toys, clothing or recipes…exchange books in and out (another great reason to utilize the library for a rotation of new things to read).
 If you own a large number of books, stack old titles the kids haven’t read in a while beside their bed or on the coffee table.
 It’s like rediscovering an old friend!

 9. Bring books everywhere you go